shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 - comenting of your actions in past
 - too subtle invisible choices can feel like linear game

+callbacks - (can be punchline later) - remaind the known

 ###  Spatial storytelling
 Narrative spaces / Environmental storytelling